happyDemon/vue-echo/README.md

 # vue-echo
 Vue integration for the Laravel Echo library.

-This Vue plugin injects a Laravel Echo instance into all of you vue instances, allowing for a simple channel subscription on each instance, or using Laravel Echo through `this.$echo`.
+This Vue plugin injects a Laravel Echo instance into all of your vue instances, allowing for a simple channel subscription on each instance, or using Laravel Echo through `this.$echo`.

 ## Install